What the Dashboard shows

 Activity to review

-Sitting alongside the log is a small review queue that flags clients worth a second look — ones that are new, unusually high-volume, or spoofed/scanner by the definition above.
+Sitting alongside the log is a small review queue that flags clients worth a second look — ones that are new, unusually high-volume, spoofed/scanner by the definition above, or an impersonator.
+An impersonator is a client claiming to be a bot from the Verified bots list — Googlebot, GPTBot, PerplexityBot, and so on — whose network address conclusively failed that operator’s own published check: a reverse-DNS lookup that lands somewhere else entirely, or an address outside the operator’s published IP ranges.
+A forgery, not the real bot.
+(Impersonators are caught only when Verify bot identities is on, an opt-in setting covered on the Settings page; the impostor’s card says exactly which check caught it.)
 Each flagged client comes with a one-click Block (or Allow/trust) action.
-This pairs with the optional Block scanners & scrapers enforcement covered on the Settings page — the review queue and the blocking feature share one definition of who is who, so a decision you make in one is honoured by the other.
+This pairs with the optional Block scanners & scrapers enforcement covered on the Settings page — the review queue and the blocking feature share one definition of who is who, so a decision you make in one is honoured by the other, and with both blocking switches on a proven impersonator is refused at the AI endpoints automatically.

 Flood protection